laziness-coders/go-price/README.md

 # go-price
-An package for beauty price in an e-commerce site
+A package for beauty price in an e-commerce site